Bilou4/hubble-berry/CONTRIBUTING.md

 git pull upstream master
 ```

-Then update your feature branch from your local copy of master, and push it!
+Then, update your feature branch from your local copy of master, and push it!

 ```sh
 git checkout add-japanese-translations